 - basic The basic mode collects information about every command run by the build.
 Detailed information about each "job" in the build is recorded, including command arguments, output, exit code, timing, and source location.
 In addition, the build structure is represented as a tree where each recursive make level is represented in the XML output. - env The env mode adds information about environment variable modifications. - file The file mode adds information about files read or written by each job. - history The history mode adds information about missing serializations discovered by eMake.
-This includes information about which file caused two jobs to become serialized by the eMake history mechanism. - lookup The lookup mode adds information about files that were looked up by each job.
+This includes information about which file caused two jobs to become serialized by the eMake history mechanism.

+- lookup The lookup mode adds information about files that were looked up by each job.
 Note: This mode can cause the annotation file to become quite large. - md5 The md5 mode computes MD5 checksums for files read and written by the build, and includes that information in annotation as an md5 attribute on appropriate <op> tags.
 The list of operation types that will include the checksum is read, create, and modify.
 No checksum is generated or emitted for operations on directories or symlinks, or for append operations.
 If a read file was appended to, and the read occurs before the appended update is committed, you will see a zero checksum on that read operation (by design because reading files that were appended to is a rare occurrence).
-The md5 mode implies "file" level annotation. - registry The registry mode adds information about registry operations.

-waiting - The waiting mode adds information about the complete dependency graph for the build.
+The md5 mode implies "file" level annotation.
+This mode is configurable through the command-line only; it is not available on the web interface. - registry The registry mode adds information about registry operations. - waiting The waiting mode adds information about the complete dependency graph for the build.